 Summit Vision Day

-The first of a two-part public forum, our Victoria Summit Vision Day is your opportunity to help define that vision.
-This is our opportunity to look forward and decide what Victoria should look like in the future and how we get there under three key themes: Business and Economy, Future of Work, and Community, Health and Wellbeing.
+The first of a two-part public forum, the Victoria Summit Vision Day was an opportunity to help define a bold, new vision for Victoria.
+It was our opportunity to look forward and decide what Victoria should look like in the future and how we get there under three key themes: Business and Economy, Future of Work, and Community, Health and Wellbeing.

-You will feel empowered to affect change and implement your thoughts and ideas within independently moderated breakout sessions featuring members of the Victoria Summit 2021 Reference Group and members of the Summit’s invitation-only Working Groups.
+Nearly 300 attendees were empowered to affect change and implement thoughts and ideas within independently moderated breakout sessions featuring members of the Victoria Summit 2021 Reference Group and members of the Summit’s invitation-only Working Groups.

-Held at the Melbourne Convention and Exhibition Centre, Victoria Summit Vision Day attendees will hear from Federal Treasurer Josh Frydenberg MP and Victorian Treasurer Tim Pallas MP on their ambitions for the state in the next 10, 20 and 30 years.
+Held virtually on Friday, 6 August 2021, Victoria Summit Vision Day attendees heard from Federal Treasurer Josh Frydenberg MP and Victorian Treasurer Tim Pallas MP on their ambitions for the state in the next 10, 20 and 30 years.

-Anders Sörman-Nilsson, a global futurist and innovation strategist, will help set the scene prior to the breakout sessions and inspire participants to think big with an eye on global trends to make Victoria the best place to live, learn, work and operate a business.
+Anders Sörman-Nilsson, a global futurist and innovation strategist, helped set the scene prior to the breakout sessions and inspired participants to think big with an eye on global trends to make Victoria the best place to live, learn, work and operate a business.

 Founder of the think tank and trend analysis firm Thinque, Sörman-Nilsson is an active member of TEDGlobal, having keynoted at TEDx in the United States and Australia, and has published three books on digital transformation and innovation.